psspowers/BlossomV2.0/TECHNICAL_MANUAL.md

 selfCareFactor = (nourishingDays.length / 7) * 100;
 ```

-**Key Design Choice**: It's an OR condition, not AND.
+**Key Design Choice (Guilt to Grace):** It's an OR condition, not AND.
 You don't need perfect sleep AND exercise AND hydration.
 One nourishing choice counts.
+This celebrates small wins instead of demanding perfection.

 **3. Emotional Factor (30% weight)**